Skip to content

 A workspace is a saved configuration that tells jackin’ how to mount your project directories into an agent container.
 Instead of typing long mount paths every time, you save a project boundary once and reference it by name.

-A workspace is not the same thing as an agent class:
+A workspace is not the same thing as a role:

 • workspace = which project files are available

-• agent class = which tools, plugins, and defaults are installed
+• role = which tools, plugins, and defaults are installed

-That means one workspace can be reused with multiple agent classes when the file access should stay the same but the runtime profile should differ.
+That means one workspace can be reused with multiple roles when the file access should stay the same but the runtime profile should differ.

 In practice, that is one of the main reasons workspaces exist.
-They let you preserve the same file boundary while swapping in the agent class that best matches the work.
+They let you preserve the same file boundary while swapping in the role that best matches the work.

 The simplest way to use jackin’ is from your project directory: